tsl143/itsopensource/README.md

 ## Writing Blog

-1. Add your info and profile photo in [bio.js](https://github.com/tsl143/itsopensource/blob/master/src/components/bio.js#L13) if you are writing for the first time.
+1. Add your bio and profile photo in [bio.js](https://github.com/tsl143/itsopensource/blob/master/src/components/bio.js#L13), if you are writing for the first time.

 2. Make a new folder in `content/` with the blog name and create a `index.md` file in that folder with the content of the blog similar to this blog [file](https://github.com/tsl143/itsopensource/blob/master/content/blog/get-started-with-web-wrokers/index.md)